3 Ways to Increase Service Revenue with Clients Utilizing The Business Hierarchy of Needs®

-As consultants and advisors our mission is to provide services to our clients that help them resolve issues in their business and positively impact their business performance.
+As consultants and advisors our mission is to provide services to our clients that help them resolve issues in their business, positively impact their business performance and improve their corporate Culture.
 By taking a holistic view, we can increase the breadth of our services which will increase both short term and long-term revenues.
 Often, it isn’t obvious to us what the potential broader impact of our work is, or how our services can be broadened to have a greater impact.
-By considering the elements of the Business Hierarchy of Needs®, we can optimize our efforts, with laser sharp focus on fixing client issues, improving client performance and increasing the scope of our work.
-The Business Hierarchy of Needs®, shown below,
+By considering the elements of the Business Hierarchy of Needs®, we can optimize our efforts with laser sharp focus on fixing client issues, improving client performance, and increasing the scope of our work.
+The Business Hierarchy of Needs®, a change management framework shown below,

 provides us insight on the 3 ways we can increase our value to our clients.
 These 3 ways correspond with the 3 levels of needs:

 If you look closely at Level 1, you see two prominent elements:

 - Clearly Defined Business Strategies